Zanoza Modler 3 License Issues

 To disable tint on specific objects, set the vertex paint alpha channel to black.

-Select your polygons and enter vertex mode to paint, See this article on EUP painting to learn more about vertex painting.
+Select the object you want to adjust the tint settings for, head to the Properties tab and under Vertices>Format>Primary Colour check the box and click "Apply".
+Now, with your mesh selected, enter vertex mode to paint.
+See this article on EUP painting to learn more about vertex painting.
 Make sure your Paint mode is set to the Alpha channel, in the drop-down select A, by default it will be RBG.
 Set your colour to black, and use the paint bucket to fill every polygon you selected.

 If you have window decals using the vehicle_badges shader, avoid painting them, as these do not support tinting and use the alpha channel for transparency instead.